• Home

 Additional Recycling Bins: Beyond the Basics

 In addition to standard recycling bins, Germany also features other types of recycling facilities to promote responsible waste disposal.
-These include bottle return machines (Pfandautomat) for containers with a deposit, battery bins, and electronics recycling bins.
+These include bottle return machines (Pfandautomat) for containers with a deposit, battery bins, electronics recycling bins, bulky waste pickup, and municipal recycling centers.

 Bottle Return Machines